hopper19/Micromouse-App/README/intro.md

 - Write your own algorithms by following the sample script BlankAlgorithm.py and the sample algorithms,  ModifiedFloodFill.py.
 Place your algorithm in the "algorithms" folder.
+- Pay attention to the comments in triple quotes.
 - Make your custom maze by clicking the Custom Mode button.
 Set up the walls for the maze by clicking on their positions on the big canvas.
 To save a maze, insert a name in the input box next to the Save Maze button, then click on the Save Maze